Traces Propagation: Memory-Efficient and Scalable Forward-Only Learning in Spiking Neural Networks: Results

 In this section, we characterize Traces Propagation in terms of its memory and computational complexity, and compare it to BPTT and other local learning rules.
 The results of this comparison are summarized in Table~\ref{tab:algo_hw_full}.
 In this analysis, we assume an equal number of neurons $H$ in all layers $L$.
 Like in \cite{apolinario_2025}, for estimating the time complexity, we exclude the computation time for the traces and the outer product with the presynaptic term, which would otherwise dominate the expression with a $\mathcal{O}(H^2)$ term and make all algorithms appear similarly expensive.
 Thus, the time complexity is expressed considering only the modulatory signal.
 In the case of TP, the modulatory signal is $(y_l^t - z_l^t)[b,b']$.
 The time to compute this modulatory signal is $\mathcal{O}(B^2LH)$, as it is obtained by computing pairwise similarities between all inputs and target traces at each layer for each example in the batch.
 Compared to other fully-local algorithms such as DECOLLE~\cite{kaiser_2020}, ETLP~\cite{quintana_2024}, OSTTP~\cite{ortner_2023} and TESS\cite{apolinario_2025}, which have a time complexity of $\mathcal{O}(BLOH)$, due to the output error or target projections to generate the modulation signal, TP trades the dependency on the number of output neurons for a factor of $B^2$.

 The space complexity at each time step of all time-local learning rules is dominated by the traces storage.
-Algorithms such as ETLP\cite{quintana_2024} and OSTTP~\cite{ortner_2023}, which are based on E-prop~\cite{Bellec_2020} and OSTL~\cite{ortner_2022}, store traces in a per-synaptic fashion, leading to a space complexity of $\mathcal{O}(LH^2)$.
-On the other hand, algorithms such as S-TLLR~\cite{apolinario_2023}, DECOLLE~\cite{kaiser_2020} and TESS~\cite{apolinario_2025}, store traces per neuron, leading to a space complexity of $\mathcal{O}(LH)$.
+For instance, OSTTP~\cite{ortner_2023}, which is based on OSTL~\cite{ortner_2022} stores traces in a per-synaptic fashion, leading to a space complexity of $\mathcal{O}(LH^2)$.
+On the other hand, algorithms such as ETLP\cite{quintana_2024}, S-TLLR~\cite{apolinario_2023}, DECOLLE~\cite{kaiser_2020} and TESS~\cite{apolinario_2025}, store traces per neuron, leading to a reduced space complexity of $\mathcal{O}(LH)$.
 Similarly, as defined in Equations \ref{eq:trace_in} and \ref{eq:trace_trg}, TP requires two traces that are stored per neuron, one for the input signal and another for the target signal, leading to a total memory cost of $2BLH$ and a complexity of $\mathcal{O}(LH)$.
 However, while TP has a comparable space complexity to other fully-local algorithms, as mentioned in Section~\ref{sec:bg_sota:fully_local}, these algorithms require storing auxiliary matrices $B_l$ to perform the spatial credit assignment, resulting in an additional memory cost of $LOH$.
 On the other hand, TP requires only a single auxiliary matrix for the target propagator, reducing the memory cost to $OH$.
 A detailed explanation of the computation and memory requirements for TP is provided in Section~\ref{sec:material_and_method:mac_and_mem}.